matthew-leon/matthew-leon.github.io/_posts/2017-02-14-beeping-bela.md

 Once everything was in the box, I started working on the [Pure Data](https://puredata.info) patch.
 I wanted something that would randomly generate tones based on the analog and digital inputs and would generate some sort of meaningful response from the LED's.
 Below is a rough sketch of the patch I created:

 {% capture patch %}
-  /images/beeping-bela/disassembled.jpg
-  /images/beeping-bela/side-ethernet.jpg
-  /images/beeping-bela/side-usb.jpg
-  /images/beeping-bela/side-view.jpg
-  /images/beeping-bela/top-angle.jpg
+  /images/beeping-bela/beeping-bela-patch.jpg
 {% endcapture %}

-{% include gallery images=patch caption="A sketch of the PD patch" cols=7 %}
+{% include gallery images=patch caption="A sketch of the PD patch" cols=1 %}

 Check out the PD patch [here][2].

+Video performance coming soon!

 [1]:{{ site.url }}/downloads/beagleCase.zip